 - What types of stereotypes do people have about women?
 Why can stereotyping be dangerous?

 - List three important qualities women should have and three important qualities that men should have.
 Were the traits you listed different for men and women?
 What can you learn by examining these differences?

-- This year, the theme of Women’s History Month is “Women Inspiring Innovation through Imagination: Celebrating Women in Science, Technology, Engineering and Mathematics (STEM).”
-Do you know any women who work in STEM?
+- Do you know any women who work in STEM (Science, Technology, Engineering and Mathematics)?
 Why is it important for women to contribute to these fields?

 - Do you think men and women are naturally different from one another?
 Why or why not?

 - What are some of the biggest challenges that women face today?
 How will these change in the next 20 years?